ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hm-rega/README.md

 ### Instance
 ![](../../../de/adapterref/iobroker.hm-rega/media/44785b82964bcdc198565b1681787dc0.png) **Instance and Signal**

 The created instance (s) can now be found in the *Instances* area of the ioBroker.
-The traffic light system on the left shows whether the adapter is activated or connected to the CCU.
+On the left, the traffic light system shows whether the adapter is activated or connected to the CCU.

 If you place the mouse pointer on a symbol, you get detailed information.